-All you have to do to get started is fill out an application for admission
+All you have to do to get started is fill out an online application for admission

 .
 We'll need your transcripts, test scores, and references, too.
 A short essay will determine your placement in your composition class.
 It sounds like a lot of trouble, but our friendly staff will walk with you each step of the way, and when we're done we'll know you a lot better, and we can tailor a program that really is exactly what you need.

-Each prospective student should provide the following material to the VFCC Admissions Office:
+Each prospective student should download the following application and forward it to the VFCC Admissions Office:

 Click here to download the computer requirements document.

 Click here to download the student handbook document.

 Fall of your Senior year is the best time to apply.
 Don't wait until the last minute.
 The earlier you apply, the sooner you'll have a handle on your options.